IPvZero/Ansible-RESTCONF/README.md

 -----------------------------------------------------------------------------------
 ### LAB SETUP

-**To Begin this Lab, first construct your topology to match the image below**
+**To begin this Lab, first construct your topology to match the image below**

 TOPOLOGY: